HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 #### Handshake with Box

-For an handshake with a box the topic *Vehicle/vehicle.id/handshake* is used.
-The Confirmation of the new position is send from the vehicle to the *Box/box.id/position*.
+For a handshake with a box the topic *Vehicle/vehicle.id/handshake* is used.
+The confirmation of the new position is send from the vehicle to the *Box/box.id/position*.

 <img src="./docs/images/Handshake-detailed.svg" height="650" />

 #### Transfer and Vehicle

 Before the vehicle can bring the box to its new destination, it has to find out where its load is needed and whether that space is available.
-For this it subscribes to the Topic Transfer/Handover and evaluates the received messages.
+For this it subscribes to the topic Transfer/Handover and evaluates the received messages.

 <img src="./docs/images/TransferToSV-detailed.svg" height="550" />